greywolve/calderwood-paper/src/02_lit_review.md

 Event Sourcing is an architectural pattern in which changes to an applications state are captured as a time ordered series of event objects.
 It is then possible to reconstitute the application state, to any point in time, simply by replaying these events, along with the initial application state.
+Unlike CRUD based systems, no data is lost, and Event Sourced applications naturally support data science. [@23_calderwood_2015]

 The history of Event Sourced applications goes back as far the IBM IMS TM transaction manager which was used as part of an inventory system to manage the